FrizzleDizz/week4proj/steps.md

 4. utilise CSS to lay out page content and containers

+5. link classes/elements/containers to backend code

 FINALISE FOR SUBMISSION
+1. render code on render

-1. produce assignment reflection in README
+2. produce assignment reflection in README

-2. double check that all keys & data to not be published are in gitignore
+3. double check that all keys & data to not be published are in gitignore

-3. push code to GitHub and post a link to repository and page on moodle
+4. push code to GitHub and post a link to repository and page on moodle